open-cloud/xos/xos/configurations/cord/README.md

 ## How to log into ONOS

 The ONOS Docker container runs in the VMs belonging to the *mysite_onos* slice.
 All ports exposed by the ONOS container are forwarded to the outside, and can be accessed from the *ctl* node using the `flat-lan-1-net` address of the hosting VM.
-For example, if the IP addresss of the VM is 10.11.10.30, then it is possible to SSH to ONOS as follows:
+For example, if the IP addresss of the VM is 10.11.10.30, then it is possible to SSH to ONOS as follows (password is *karaf*):

 ```
 $ ssh -p 8101 karaf@10.11.10.30